FusionAuth/fusionauth-load-tests/README.md

 Run the `setup.sh` script to create the FusionAuth Application required for the load tests.

+All parameters are optional and will default to values used by FusionAuth's internal development team.
+If you're not on our development team (and maybe even if you are, if you're not running FusionAuth locally, or not using default values) you'll have to pass in at least `--url` and `--key`:
 ```
 ./setup.sh --url https://[your.fusionauth.url] --key [your-api-key]
 ```